ftripier/spookyc/docs/reference.md

 `print_and_then_scream` takes an expression, coerces it to a string, and then screams it into the nether of the standard output string.
 To preserve Spookylang's spooky complete invariant, `print_and_then_scream` will crash your program if passed an expression that our Artificial Intelligence Hardcoded List of Regular Expressions fails to recognize.

 ```
-print_and_then_scream👿"i'm screaming!"😈🎃 -> "i'm not screaming!
+print_and_then_scream👿"i'm screaming!"😈🎃 -> "i'm screaming!
 Ahhhhhhhhhh!"
 print_and_then_scream👿"this is not scary"😈🎃 -> nice try, we just crashed your program.
 ```